palberque/DannysDiner/README.md

             CASE
                 WHEN DATEDIFF(s.order_date, mbr.join_date) <= 7 THEN  m.price * 20 -- Orders within 7 days of join date get double points
                 WHEN m.product_name = 'sushi' THEN (price * 10) * 2 -- Sushi is always double points
-                ELSE m.price * 10 -- All other prurcahses get 10 points per dollar
+                ELSE m.price * 10 -- All other purchases get 10 points per dollar
             END
         ) AS points_earned
     FROM